 Background and Theoretical stance

-The research division of Technoscience Studies belongs to the department of Technology and Aesthetics at the School of Planning and Media Design (DSN) at Blekinge Institute of Technology a profiled University of Applied ICT and Sustainable Development.
+The research division of Technoscience Studies belongs to the department of Technology and Aesthetics (DITE) at the Faculty of Computing at Blekinge Institute of Technology a profiled University of Applied ICT and Sustainable Development.

 The activities at ToS began in 1998 in the then Department of Computer Science and Economics with earmarked funds appropriated by the Parliament through the research bill 1996/97:5.
 A professor chair in ICT and gender research was filled the 1st July 1999.
 ToS is a new field of technology and engineering and is highly innovative in terms of development of gender research within technoscience, media technology, methodology for ICT related research and innovation system and cluster development.